Probesys/agentj/docs/readme.md

 ##### `COMPOSE_FILE`

 - `compose.dev.yml` will mount the code from your dev folder into app container; and expose database port and log on the host
-- `compose.test.yml` will start 2 smtp servers and fix IP addresses of some containers.
+- `compose.test.yml` will start 2 smtp servers and set static IP addresses for containers.
 Also used in CI, it allows you to run [mail test script](../app/docker/tests/testmail.sh) from within the `app` container

 > to manually run the mail tests (a good idea to check your dev install, but **not on a production setup**), run `docker compose exec -u www-data app ./docker/tests/testmail.sh`

 ##### `UID`/`GID`

-At least for a classic Docker installation on Linux, those allow to share permissions of files you'll want to edit in this git repo with users in the containers.
+At least for a classic Docker installation on Linux, those allow to share permissions of files from this repo with users in the containers.

 ##### `VERSION`

 Use `dev` or equivalent.
-As the dev setup require a local build of images it should not matter, but this way you're sure no existing image will be accidentally pulled, which can lead to weird errors.
+As the dev setup require a local build of images it should not matter, but this way you're sure no existing image will be accidentally pulled, which can lead to weird errors as versions will not match.